INNOVATION—A PRINCIPAL SOURCE OF BETTERMENT OF HUMAN LIFE

 INNOVATORS—A FEW BENEFIT THE MANY

 “Never before in the field of human conflict was so much owed by so many to so few.”
-This quote from a 1940 Winston Churchill speech about the successful defense of the British homeland by the RAF against the Nazi German air force is illustrative of the idea that throughout human history, of the billions of people that have lived and are alive today, a tiny fraction are responsible for advances that improved the lives of the rest.
+This quote from a 1940 Winston Churchill speech about the RAF’s successful defense of the British homeland against the Nazi German air force is illustrative of the idea that throughout human history, of the billions of people that have lived and are alive today, a tiny fraction are responsible for advances that improved the lives of the rest.

 Three innovations at the top in terms of their positive impact on humanity are the controlled use of fire, the wheel (and axle), and the number zero.
 Though the identities of the innovators are unknown, the benefits of their ingenuity are still enjoyed today, and have made possible countless other innovations.